mittagessen/kraken/README.rst

 Installation
 ============

-Kraken can be run on Linux or Mac OS X (both x64 and ARM).
+Kraken can be run on Linux, Mac OS X (both x64 and ARM), and Windows (64-bit).
 Installation is through the on-board *pip* utility.
 To not pollute the global state of your distribution's package manager it is recommended to use virtual environments.
 If you do not have a setup or do not wish to handle virtual environments yourself you can use `pipx`.

 .. code-block:: console

    $ sudo apt install pipx
    $ pipx install kraken

-kraken works both on Linux and Mac OS X and with any python interpreter between 3.10 and 3.13.
+kraken works on Linux, Mac OS X, and Windows with any python interpreter between 3.10 and 3.13.
 It is possible the installation fails because `pipx` defaults to an unsupported interpreter version.
 In that case you need to install a compatible interpreter version such as 3.11 and then specify this version